ytgoh2021/pokeapp/README.md

 Displays the Pokemon's name, type, abilities, and stats

 ## Technologies
 This web application is built using the Vue3 framework and uses the PokeAPI.
 The CSS framework used is Bootstrap 5.
+Jest was used for testing.

 ## Design Considerations
 For the header, a bootstrap 5 header template was used.
 To display the Pokemon data, a bootstrap 5 card template was used.
 This design choice ensures some level of responsiveness for the web application.